marc-caramello/Itron/Project1_OEE.md

 ### The task that was assigned to me
 My manager asked me to create a:\
-•Database system in SQL to keep track of the assembly line downtime\
+1. Database system in SQL to keep track of the assembly line downtime\
-•Front-end webpage that prompt the assembly line worker to input the reason why the assembly line went down\
+2. Front-end webpage that prompt the assembly line worker to input the reason why the assembly line went down\
-•Back-end webpage that connected the front-end webpage with the database system
+3. Back-end webpage that connected the front-end webpage with the database system
 __________________________________________________

 ### The actions that I successfully completed
-I created:\
-•Over 5 SQL tables, using: Microsoft SQL Server\
-•The front-end webpage, using: CSS, HTML, Javascript\
-•The back-end webpage, using: ASP.NET, Azure, C#, CSS, Git, HTML, Visual studio, Windows OS
+I completed everything that is listed in the above section
 __________________________________________________

 ### The result of my project